ploomber/ploomber/doc/cookbook/grid.rst

 Task grids
 ==========

-You can use ``tasks[*].grid`` to create multiple tasks from a single task declaration, for example to train multiple models with different parameters and run them in parallel.
+You can use ``tasks[*].grid`` to create multiple tasks from a single task declaration, for example, to train various models with different parameters and run them in parallel.

 .. code-block:: yaml
     :class: text-editor